-- 91% of Cambodian have taken action in response to changes (93% of men and 89% of women, a statistically significant difference, albeit a minor one) - When asked about willingness to make further adjustments to their livelihoods, 79% of Cambodians said they were willing to make changes

-There has been an increase in respondents reporting that people in their communities are taking action
+- 91% of Cambodian have taken action in response to changes (93% of men and 89% of women, a statistically significant difference, albeit a minor one) - When asked about willingness to make further adjustments to their livelihoods, 79% of Cambodians said they were willing to make changes There has been an increase in respondents reporting that people in their communities are taking action Respondents who report that people in their community are taking action

 In coping with heat, we take a bath more often, use fans and plant more trees.
-We also dug wells and ponds within the community to generate water during drought."

------ Men's group FGD, Kompong Spue province

-In KAP2, 83% of women reported that people in their communities were taking action (compared to 89% of women reported this in KAP3)

-Institutional support and the lack of resources were the main barriers to Cambodians taking action in response to climate-related changes, followed by a set of social barriers
+We also dug wells and ponds within the community to generate water during drought." - -- Men's group FGD, Kampong Spue province - In KAP2, 83% of women reported that people in their communities were taking action (compared to 89% of women reported this in KAP3) Institutional support and the lack of resources were the main barriers to Cambodians taking action in response to climate-related changes, followed by a set of social barriers